mpgray/shmoozed/BackEnd/Development_Environment_Setup.md

 2. Extract to a directory
 3. Set up Maven directories into your system's Path
 4. After installation and configuration of IntelliJ, remember to instruct IntelliJ to use the installed version

+### Specifying a different Maven version in IntelliJ

+If a newer version of Maven is installed than what is bundled with IntelliJ, you need to tell IntelliJ to use that version instead of
+IntelliJ's version.

+Before following these steps, make sure that the later Maven version is installed and configured then restart IntelliJ.
+It does a fairly good job of detecting other Maven installations which simplifies the following steps.

+1. File --> Settings...
+2. Build, Execution, Deployment --> Maven
+3. Change the `Maven home directory` dropdown to point to the proper directory
+   * You may need to actually browse to the proper location if IntelliJ didn't detect it properly.
+However, this is usually a sign that Maven wasn't fully configured (specifically the M2_HOME was set, etc.).
+4. Ensure that the expected Maven Version number is now showing under the `Maven home directory` dropdown.
+This indicates that
+IntelliJ was able to communicate with it properly.
+5. Click Apply.
+Click Ok.

+Run a `mvn clean install` and ensure that the build finishes successfully.

 ## Docker MySQL